uw-dims/dims-ocd/operationalscenarios.rst

 Operational scenarios
 =====================

+.. note:: TBD

    This section shall describe one or more operational scenarios that illustrate the role of the new or modified system, its interaction with users, its interface to other systems, and all states or modes identified for the system.
 The scenarios shall include events, actions, stimuli, information, interactions, etc., as applicable.
 Reference may be made to other media, such as videos, to provide part or all of this information.